jadegosar/jadegosar.github.io/soccer_app_page.md

 ### 3. Application User Interface

-For more details on the code used to create the application see my [GitHub Repository](https://github.com/jadegosar/Game_Data_App).
+For the code used to create this application and to look at the user interface in greater detail see my [GitHub Repository](https://github.com/jadegosar/Game_Data_App).